EternityForest/EmberOS/README.md

 You can back up /sketch and be sure that you got all changes, with no factory stuff, but this method might not back up deletions to factory stuff, as those aren't real deletions.

 ## Security

-This is meant for easily creating embedded systems that run on *private* networks, in physically secure places(e.g. your house, where nobody can tamper with the pi).

-THE DEFAULT PASSWORD IS USED FOR KAITHEM, which runs as root.
-The standard pi:raspberry password is used for SSH.

-Do *not* open a port to let people on the internet access this, without a firewall/nat/etc unless you change this, or disable password auth(Probably the better option)
+Previously, SSL was enabled by default, and the default pi/raspberry account worked.

+The pi foundation has changed this, and EmberOS's new goal is to mostly follow upstream.
+As such, you will need to create a user, either interactively, by connection to a display and following prompts, or using the pi imaging tool.

-There is also an unsecured Mosquitto MQTT server if you enable it.
+There is also an unsecured Mosquitto MQTT server if you enable it, unlike the usual Mosquitto defaults.
+On a private network with non-critical info I think this is usually what you want

-Think of it like the common WiFi printers and file servers that allow anyone on the network to print.

 Also, the included SSL keys in /sketch/kaithem/ssl, and the SSH keys, are randomly generated on boot if missing.